allanrbo/filesremote/README.md

  * Create files
  * Create directories
  * Ctrl-c / ctrl-v
- * Backspace should navigate back (keep stack of prev dirs).
- * Change dir or refresh when disconnected causes crash?
- * Add a FilterAway method to Channel that can be used to remove events that superseed other events, such as when enqueuing a dir change and there are already enqueued dir changes, or when returning from a file download and there were other file requests in queue for the same file.
- * Second navigation that happened before the first navigation returned.
-Or third or fourth.
-Handle nicely.
  * When a file path is pasted to the path bar, open the file directly and go to its directory.
  * Change permissions
  * Fully use cmake on all platforms